NunezKant/Stim-VarContrast-Cylinder/README.md

-# Stim-VarContrast-Cylinder
+# Stim-VarContrast
-Cylinder version of the contrast sweeps task
+This repo has a stimulus presentation paradigm with variable contrast using psychtoolbox and alpha blending